-O ut tc O m es $\mathbf{\circ}$ u v C3
+Outcomes Key Actions The City's workforce is reflective of the population of Saskatoon.
+Identify and address systemic racism in the recruitment and retention of diverse employees at the City.
+This includes: Reviewing and improving existing policies, practices and procedures.
+Creating a targeted Indigenous Recruitment Strategy, working closely with community partners, to identify barriers at the City that limit the representation of Indigenous employees across all departments and at all levels.
+Implementing new technology to assist in debiasing the application and screening process.
+Enhancing our leadership development program to include competencies in the areas of anti-racism and reconciliation, equity, diversity and inclusion (REDI), and by including these competencies on future job descriptions.
+Measuring the extent to which all employees feel included, valued and supported.
+The City is successful at identifying and eradicating systemic and institutionalized racism and discrimination.
+Develop a One City approach to move the organization toward decolonization and reconciliation.
+Implement a strategy to eliminate racism and discrimination.
+This includes the development of appropriate policies, progress monitoring and reporting.
+Work with local organizations that focus on matters of relevance to BIPOC, people experiencing disabilities and LGBTQ2S+ communities to better understand their needs and support efforts to address the inequities they experience.

+Outcomes There is increa community aw understanding racism and a c to redress pas City Council, Administration community de making bodies reflective of the Saskatoon cor

+Outcomes Key Actions Work with the community to identify next steps in implementation of the Truth and Reconciliation Commission (TRC) Calls to Action.
 There is increased community awareness and understanding of systemic racism and a commitment to redress past harms.

-Work with the community to identify next steps in implementation of the Truth and Reconciliation Commission (TRC) Calls to Action.

 Work with the community to identify next steps in the implementation of the Missing and Murdered Indigenous Women and Girls and Two Spirit Calls for Justice report recommendations.
 Create spaces where all community members feel safe and welcomed to ensure cultural identities and living experiences are reflected in the community.
 Incorporate Indigenous and more inclusive placemaking into City infrastructure projects and naming of civic assets.
-Support the vision of a vibrant Downtown Event & Entertainment District.
+Support the vision of a vibrant Downtown Event & Entertainment District .
 Establish external and internal working/advisory groups with partnering organizations, other orders of government, and communities with living and lived experiences.
 Work together on key civic initiatives to influence decisions that address systemic racism and institutionalized racism and discrimination.

-City Council.
-Administration and community decisionmaking bodies are reflective of the Saskatoon community.
-Partner with the City's board and committee groups to define ways to increase representation and access in order to ensure groups are reflective of Saskatoon's population.
+City Council, Partner with the City's board and committee groups to define ways to increase representation and access in order to ensure groups are reflective of Saskatoon's population.
+Administration and community decision-making bodies are reflective of the Saskatoon community.
 Develop and implement actions to enhance inclusivity within public engagement processes and activities.
-This includes:

-- Establishing baseline data to enable inclusivity measurements and progress tracking. - Developing a remuneration engagement procedure that recognizes the importance of external expertise and living experience and addresses barriers to participation. - Creating and sustaining ongoing relationships with groups underrepresented in engagement activities and processes. - Creating targeted educational programs, workshops and communications to increase awareness of and comfort with actively engaging with the City. - Reviewing all current engagement procedures with an anti-racism lens and making improvements to support inclusivity.
+This includes: Establishing baseline data to enable inclusivity measurements and progress tracking.
+Developing a remuneration engagement procedure that recognizes the importance of external expertise and living experience and addresses barriers to participation.
+Creating and sustaining ongoing relationships with groups underrepresented in engagement activities and processes.
+Creating targeted educational programs, workshops and communications to increase awareness of and comfort

+Reviewing all current engagement procedures with an anti-racism lens and making improvements to support

+32 | 2022-2025 STRATEGIC PLAN 2022-2025 STRATEGIC PLAN | 33